Good Company July 2014 edition

 - When not to be a de facto director

-Ruth Lewis is an associate in the corporate group of Fieldfisher in London.
+Danielle Harris is a senior associate and professional support lawyer in the corporate group of Fieldfisher in London.